waynedgrant/pifacecad-wdlive/README.md

 WDLive Clone for PiFace Control and Display (pifacecad) written in Python.

+pifacecad-wdlive is a simple weather display console.

 pifacecad-wdlive can be configured on the command line to read and display data from any WDLive clientraw.txt file available on the web via http.
 It polls the specified file once a minute updating the pifacecad's display with the new data.

+pifacecad-wdlive supports the display of many different weather items and measurement units.

+It can optionally work with an IR remote control via LIRC.

 ## Requirements